iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Example: Rapid iterations

-Sometimes we want to iterate through multiple changes to configuration, or to code, sometimes to data, trying multiple options, and improving the output of a stage.
-To avoid filling the DVC cache with undesired intermediate results, we can rerun the whole pipeline using `dvc repro --no-commit`, or a single stage with `dvc run --no-commit`.
+Sometimes we want to iterate through multiple changes to configuration, code, or data, trying multiple options to improve the output of a stage.
+To avoid filling the DVC cache with undesired intermediate results, we can run a single stage with `dvc run --no-commit`, or reproduce an entire pipeline using `dvc repro --no-commit`.
 This prevents data from being pushed to cache.
 When development of the stage is finished, `dvc commit` can be used to store data files in the DVC cache.